awestover/thoughts/content/Terms for others in my utility function.md

 Some questions that this poses:

 - [[Is morality absolute?]]
-- Currently, what weights do people have in my [[the-objective|objective function]]?
+- Currently, what weights do people have in my [[the objective|objective function]]?
 - [[Can I change my objective function?]]
 - [[Should I change my objective function?]]